llja0112/llja0112.github.io/_posts/2022-08-19-HBR-100-Managing-Oneself.md

 - Incomptabile value system between organization and individuals condemns one to non performance.

 ## Where do I belong?
 - After answering "What are my strengths?", "How do I perform?", "What are my values?", one can then decide where one belongs.
-Minimally, one should be able to tell that they *don't* belong.
+Minimally, one should be able to tell where they *don't* belong.
 - Successful careers are not planned.
 They develop when people are prepared for opportunities because they know their strengths, their method of work and their values.

 ## Responsibility for relationships